-You don’t have to be guilty about transferring to a new outsourcing provider if it means keeping your customers happy and improving your performance.
+You don’t have to be guilty about transferring to a new outsourced customer service provider if it means keeping your customers happy and improving your performance.

 In the first half of this article, we discussed two major reasons why brands decide to switch to a new customer service provider.
 These are: